grande-dev/pFT-ANLC/installation/INSTALLATION.md

 (use `conda deactivate` upon completion.)

-### Approach 3: create a Python virtual environment
+### Approach 3: install the tool within a Python virtual environment

-Once Python3.9 is available on your machine, the code can be run in a [virtual environment](https://docs.python.org/3/library/venv.html).
+If Python 3.9 is available on your machine, the code can be run in a [virtual environment](https://docs.python.org/3/library/venv.html).
 Start as follows:
 ```
 pip3 install virtualenv
 python3 -m venv pftanlc_venv